kawaicheung/book-on-naming-things/manuscript/F_Ch_SurfacingMethodParameters.md

 # Surfacing Method Parameters

 There's nothing like writing a good piece of code.
-Code that not only works, but _does_ its work efficiently.
+Code that not only works, but does its work efficiently.
 Code that isn't just efficient, but reads beautifully.
-Code that helps the end user, the operating system, and its future authors.
+Code that accomplishes the trifecta -- helping the end user, the operating system, and its future authors.
 That's the ultimate programming accomplishment.

 But, the truth is this: Object-oriented languages are fantastic at dispersing work to various layers of a system to achieve the goals most programmers have become fond of -- like encapsulation, extensibility, and reuse.
 But, this can make reading code much harder.